mrtksn a year ago

 The pager device is simple, it doesn't contain a GPS or have any concept of it's own location.
 No microphone or audio capability, very little processing capability.
 And adding such capability with something like a bug would be reasonably apparent to anyone opening one up and inspecting it.

-• FrustratedMonky 3 days ago
+• FrustratedMonky a year ago

 For a supply chain attack.